 Some counties will be easy to work with.
 Others will make the process very, very difficult.
 The only way to figure out which counties are which – is to keep trying more areas and experience the process in different counties.
 In time, you’ll start to learn which areas to steer away from.

 This is why it’s important to remember how each county works – so that when you do future mailings, you can avoid the counties that make life hard, and keep going back to the ones where you know you’ll be able to get what you need.

 When pursuing delinquent tax lists directly from the county, this can be one of the most difficult stages for most land investors… but keep in mind, it only takes a small handful of good counties (we’re talking as little as 4 – 6 counties, TOPS) to run a sustainable land investing business.
 The only way to figure out which ones are good is to go through this process.
 I know it’s not always easy, but it’s worth it.

-In my state, I've worked in approximately 30 different counties.
+In my state, I’ve worked in approximately 30 different counties.
 Nearly all of them were willing to give me the list, but only 10 – 12 of them were “easy” enough to do repeat business in.
-Luckily, 10 – 12 counties is more than enough to run a sustainable business and once this initial fact-finding stage is done, you don't have to keep doing it over and over again.
+Luckily, 10 – 12 counties are more than enough to run a sustainable business and once this initial fact-finding stage is done, you don’t have to keep doing it over and over again.

 Once you know where to go, the process gets MUCH easier, I promise.

 Have you encountered any bizarre list formats that aren’t covered here?

 I realize there are probably A LOT of strange list formats that aren’t covered above – so feel free to leave a comment below and let me know what kinds of issues you’ve come across.
 I can’t promise I’ll have all the answers for you, but I’d be happy to take a closer look and see if we can’t figure out a solution together.